35. Application exercise: version 15

 if model_for_view:

-# the model is set in the session for the next view
+# the model is sessioned for the following view

-# now we need to generate the redirect URL, including the CSRF token if required
+# now it's time to generate the URL redirection, not forgetting the CSRF token if requested

 if config['parameters']['with_csrftoken']: